 - Add water, yeast and honey to a mixing bowl.
 Gently whisk ingredients together and then let mixture sit to activate the yeast (about five minutes).
 The yeast will lightly begin to bubble, which shows it's working.

-- Add flour, salt and olive oil to yeast mixture.
-You can mix ingredients by hand or use your standing mixer and mix everything together into a nice, smooth dough.
-Do not overmix.
-Just mix until all the ingredients are well combined.
-Scrape down edges to ensure all ingredients get incorporated.
-Shape dough into a ball and set aside.
+- Add the flour, salt, and olive oil to the yeast mixture.
+You can mix ingredients by hand or use your standing mixer and mix everything together into a nice, smooth dough for about 2 minutes at medium-high speed.
+Scrape down the edges to ensure all ingredients get incorporated.
+Shape the dough into a ball and set it aside.

-- Add sprinkle of polenta to the surface of a 12" round pizza baking sheet and spread evenly.
+- Sprinkle the polenta on the surface of a 12" round pizza baking sheet and spread evenly.

-- Cover dough with plastic wrap and allow it to rise for about 1.5 to 2 hours in a warm area of your house or on a warming mat (see notes).
+- Cover the dough with plastic wrap and allow it to rise for about 1.5 to 2 hours in a warm area of your house.
+If it's cold, I recommend using a warming drawer or setting your oven to the proofing setting and allowing it to warm there.
+Alternatively, you could use a warming mat (see notes).

-- Preheat oven to 400º F. Once oven is heated, par-bake pizza crust for 10-12 minutes, then remove it from the oven.
-Crank up oven temperature to 450º F.
+- Preheat the oven to 400º F. Once the oven is heated, par-bake pizza crust for 10-12 minutes, then remove it from the oven.
+Crank up the oven temperature to 450º F.

-- Top par-baked pizza crust with sauce, cheese and toppings of choice, then bake for another 8-12 minutes until cheese begins to bubble and brown.
+- Top par-baked pizza crust with sauce, cheese, and toppings of choice, then bake for another 8-12 minutes until the cheese begins to bubble and brown.
 Remove from oven and enjoy.

 I used the heating matt and King Arthur GF flour.
 I’ll admit, when I combined the ingredients together, and saw the dough before placing it on the heating mat, I didn’t get my hopes up.
 Sure enough though, it began to bubble, and the pizza tasted great.
 One piece was enough.